ericsj11/Litium-TextOption-Importer/README.md

     i.
 Change namespaces if you need to add them to extension projects.
  2. Build the project.
  3. Create a page in the CMS with the url "Panels/TextOptionImport".
-And add describing texts.
+And add describing texts if needed.

 	 i.
 Or change to prefered URL here: [https://github.com/ericsj11/Litium-TextOption-Importer/blob/master/Litium.Accelerator.Mvc/Panels/TextOptionImport.cs#L12](https://github.com/ericsj11/Litium-TextOption-Importer/blob/master/Litium.Accelerator.Mvc/Panels/TextOptionImport.cs#L12).
  4. Check if the new panel is added in the PIM.